-- Casual listeners.
+- Office and remote workers.
 Pretty much everyone can find a use case for a great pair of active noise cancelling headphones whether you’re a student or CEO.

 - Commuters.
 If you tend to spend a lot of your time commuting on public transportation, these will help you drown out the annoying sounds of the people around you.

 - Frequent flyers..
 Due to the great noise cancelling in the lower frequencies, the Sony WH-1000XM3 headphones do a good job at blocking the low rumble of the airplane.

 What is it like to use the Sony WH-1000XM3?